Capital: New Delhi

 Throughout the whole country of India, some laws do, however, apply in a uniform fashion.
 As such, the minimum legal gambling age is 18 everywhere in India.
 Also, regarding taxes, players have to pay 30 percent income tax on all winnings above 10,000 rupees (around $150).

 While there are no legal casinos in most of India, Goa is home to a total of seven land-based casinos, as well as several offshore ones.
 You can play poker in at least four of them: Casino Pride, Casino Royale, Casino Carnivale, and Casino Goa.

 Sikkim state welcomes two land-based casinos where you can play poker: Casino Sikkam & Casino Mahjong.

 A third state, the state of Daman, is expected to start operations in the next few years.

 Foreigners and Indians are allowed to enter casinos and legal poker clubs.

-– Casinos and Poker Rooms in China –
+– Casinos and Poker Rooms in India –

 – Play Online Poker in India –